-Dr. Gloria Aquino Sosa is the Chief Diversity Officer for Saint Mary’s College of California, and an Associate Professor and Department Chair in the Counseling Department.
-She also serves as Program Director of the College Student Services and Career specializations, and is the faculty co-Director of the High Potential program for the college.
+Dr. Gloria Aquino Sosa is an Associate Professor in the Counseling Department at Saint Mary’s College of California where she also serves as Program Director of the Higher Education and Student Affairs and Career specializations.
+She was honored to work as the College’s Chief Diversity Officer and was the faculty co-Director of the High Potential program for seven years.
 She earned a Ph.D. in Counselor Education and Supervision from Oakland University in Rochester, MI., and is a licensed Professional Counselor (LPC) (MI).
 Aquino Sosa has over 20 years experience in higher education and in clinical mental health settings as an administrator, instructor, counselor, supervisor, and consultant addressing equity and social justice issues.
-She has co-authored 6 federal and state grants securing over $5.1M in funding for her institutions; each grant was dedicated to increasing access, retention, performance and graduation for underserved populations.
+She has co-authored 7 federal and state grants securing over $7.2M in funding for her institutions; each grant was dedicated to increasing access, retention, performance and graduation for historically marginalized and underserved populations.
+The Caminos a las Ciencias STEM grant led to Saint Mary’s becoming an Hispanic Serving Insitution.
 Aquino Sosa presents internationally in the areas of strengths based institutional change to support first generation and low income (New Majority) students, educational equity, and social justice in higher education and in counselor education.
 Aquino Sosa co-created and then directed a nationally recognized, award winning scholarship and peer mentoring program at Oakland University from 1995-2005 dedicated to recruitment, retention, performance, and graduation of new majority students.
-She provides consultation and training for universities and businesses on topics including self-efficacy as the foundation for cultural proficiency and humility to shape critical pedagogy; the effects of intergenerational trauma on student success; and on ensuring equity and inclusion are vital part of the equation for any person, business, or academic entity, particularly in the name of adhering to mission and vision.
+She provides consultation and training for universities and businesses on topics including self-efficacy as the foundation for cultural proficiency and humility to shape critical pedagogy; the positive effects of intergenerational trauma on student and professional success; and on ensuring equity and inclusion are vital part of the equation for any person, business, or academic entity, particularly in the name of adhering to mission and vision.
 Gloria’s parents emigrated from Cuba in 1952, and Gloria and her siblings were the first to attend college in the United States.

-Please see faculty webpage for full list of pubications and presentations:
+Please see faculty webpage for full list of publications and presentations: